Malfoy/malfoy.github.io/index.md

   [//]: # spades.py --12 SRR531199.fastq -o work_dir --pacbio ERR1716491.fastq

- __HINT__:  Spades can be quite long.
+ __HINT__:  Spades runtime can be  long.
 You can use a single size of _k_ to get results faster with the `-k` option

- __HINT__:  Spades can be very long.
+ __HINT__:  For real, Spades can be very long.
 You can skip the correction module to get results faster with the `--only-assembler` option

   [//]: # spades.py --12 SRR531199.fastq -o work_dir -k 33